bulk-reviewer/bulk-reviewer/README.md

 1. Download the `BulkReviewer-x.x.x-x86_64.AppImage` [AppImage](https://appimage.org/) from the [latest Bulk Reviewer release](https://github.com/bulk-reviewer/bulk-reviewer/releases).

-2. Move the AppImage to the "Forensics and Reporting" folder on the BitCurator desktop.
+2. Save the AppImage file to location of your choice (e.g. the "Forensics and Reporting" folder on the BitCurator desktop).

-3. Make the Bulk Reviewer AppImage executable (with `chmod a+x FILE` in terminal or by right-clicking the AppImage, selecting Properties, and then selecting "Allow executing file as program" under the Permissions tab).
+3. Make the Bulk Reviewer AppImage executable (with `chmod +x FILE` in terminal or by right-clicking the AppImage, selecting Properties, and then selecting "Allow executing file as program" under the Permissions tab).

 4. Double-click the AppImage.
 A prompt will ask if you want to integrate Bulk Reviewer with your system.
 Choose "Yes" to install Bulk Reviewer.

-From this point forward, Bulk Reviewer can be launched by selecting it from the Applications menu or double-clicking on the AppImage file in the "Forensics and Reporting" folder.
+From this point forward, Bulk Reviewer can be launched by selecting it from the Applications menu or double-clicking on the AppImage file.

 ### Ubuntu 18.04